ChatGPT Vision: Read Screenshots, Charts, and UI Without Hallucinations

 • Can ChatGPT read handwriting?: Printing yes, neat cursive usually, messy cursive poorly.
 Surface uncertainty with [?] and verify critical lines yourself.

-• Why did it invent a column that’s not in my chart?: Usually because the chart was small or the legend was cropped.
+• Why did it invent a column that’s not in my chart?: Usually the chart was small or the legend was cropped.
 Re-upload a cleaner crop and constrain the prompt to “only what is explicitly labeled.”

-• Does Vision work on math equations?: Reasonably for printed equations; poorly for handwritten ones.
+• Does Vision work on math equations?: Reasonably for printed equations, poorly for handwritten ones.
 Ask it to render the equation in LaTeX so you can compare it back to the source.

 Tags: #ChatGPT #Workflow